 Welcome to the future.
 We used to buy LPs, then tapes, then CDs, then MP3s.
 Now we rent access to massive libraries of music.
 It does require a fundamental shift in your thinking — but you don’t need to own physical music anymore.
 We’ve compared eight streaming music services suitable for a range of platforms and look at what features they offer.

 You can stream music two ways: radio and playlists.
 Some streaming audio services offer both.
 Radio takes your suggestions and then creates a “radio station” that plays tracks similar to what you like.
 Some services are better at it than others.
-For example, Pandora is considered to have an excellent radio service.

 If you like more control over your music, playlists are for you.
 Setting up playlists means you control your listening experience without leaving it to chance.
 Unlike radio, you can download a playlist to your mobile devices (on some services depending on your subscription).
 A handy option for those who like listening to music while out and about.